ARM-software/arm-trusted-firmware/docs/plat/rpi4.rst

 run after the SoC gets its power.
 The on-chip Boot ROM loads the next stage (bootcode.bin) from flash (EEPROM), which is again GPU code.
-This part knows how to access the MMC controller and how to parse a FAT filesystem, so it will load further compononents and configuration files from the first FAT partition on the SD card.
+This part knows how to access the MMC controller and how to parse a FAT filesystem, so it will load further components and configuration files from the first FAT partition on the SD card.

 To accommodate this existing way of configuring and setting up the board,